Part 2: Lyrics

 - While words often have an objective answer as to how they should be split into syllables, this isn't always the case.
 Singers can and will be creative.

-- Any mistakes that automatic lyric splitting may create will have to be rectified by you anyway, so it's kind of a net zero in time saved, in my opinion.
+- Any mistakes that automatic lyric splitting may create (e.g. a word that is split when it shouldn't be, or vice versa) will have to be rectified by you anyway, so it's kind of a net zero in time saved, in my opinion.

 The next step is to split the lyrics into normal syllables.
 Singing is similar to talking, so usually the principles of spoken syllables also apply to sung words.